-Most people will then put in placeholders – text, images etc, save it and BAM! template done.
-While this is one way of doing it, you need to be sure that the formatting, including the hidden formatting, is exact.
-This is because the next time you (or someone else) uses it issues can happen because of the hidden formatting you didn’t check.
+Most people will then put in placeholders – text, images etc., save it and BAM!
+Template done.
+While this is one way of doing it, you need to be sure that the formatting, including the hidden format, is exact.
+This is because the next time you (or someone else) uses it, issues can happen because of the hidden formatting you didn’t check.

 If you do like to create templates this way, make sure you are 100% satisfied then follow these steps:

 Ta-Dah a new template!